Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/metadata-extractors.md

 And whenever we upload one we want to have the `/doc/@id` attribute set as `acme:documentId`, `/doc/project/number` set as `acme:projectNumber`, and `/doc/securityClassification` set as `acme:securityClassification`.
-This will require configuration like this, note these are new bean definitions, no overrides as in previous examples:
+This will require configuration like this, note these are new bean definitions, no overrides:

 ```xml
 <bean id="org.alfresco.tutorial.metadataextracter.xml.AcmeDocXPathMetadataExtracter"